jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 "report".

 Mastic uses finite fields as specified in {{Section 6.1 of !VDAF}}.
-We usually denote a generic finite field by `F` and its Python class object, a subclass of `Field`, as `field: type[F]`.
+We usually denote a finite field by `F` and its Python class object, a subclass of `Field`, as `field: type[F]`.

-An instance of Mastic is determined by a desired bit-length of the input, denoted `BITS`, and an instance of the FLP in {{Section 7.3 of !VDAF}}.
-We denote the class object for the FLP by `flp`.
+An instance of Mastic is determined by a desired bit-length of the input, denoted `BITS`, and a validity circuit, an instance of `Valid` as defined in
+{{Section 7.3.2 of !VDAF}}.
+The validity circuit is used to instantiate the FLP and defines the type of the weights generated by Clients and the type of the total weight for each prefix computed by the Collector.

-The Client's measurement has two components: the input string `alpha: int` in `range(2**BITS)` (TODO: The type may change once we solve issue \#34) and its weight.
-The weight's type is denoted `Measurement` and is determined by the FLP. (see {{Section 7.1 of !VDAF}}).
-We use `beta: list[F]` to denote the encoded weight, obtained by invoking the FLP's measurement encoding method.
+The Client's measurement has two components: the input string `alpha: int` in `range(2**BITS)` (TODO The type may change once we solve issue \#34) and its weight.
+The weight's type is denoted by `W`.
+We use `beta: list[F]` to denote the encoded weight, obtained by invoking the FLP's encoder ({{Section 7.1.1 of !VDAF}}).

-The aggregate result has type `list[AggResult]`, where `AggResult` is likewise a type defined by the FLP.
+The aggregate result has type `list[R]`, where `R` is likewise a type defined by the validity circuit.
 Each element of this list corresponds to the total weight for one of the candidate prefixes.

-Finally, Mastic usex eXtendable Output Functions (XOFs) as specified in
+Finally, Mastic uses eXtendable Output Functions (XOFs) as specified in
 {{Section 6.2 of !VDAF}}.

 # Specification of VIDPF {#vidpf}

 > NOTE This specification is based on {{MST24}}, which in turn draws on ideas
 > from {{CP22}}.
 We don't yet have a concrete security analysis of the complete
 > construction.
-Some details of the construction are likely to change as a
-> result of such analysis.
+Some details are likely to change as a result of such analysis.

 | Parameter         | Description                                           | Value                                                      |
 |:------------------|:------------------------------------------------------|:-----------------------------------------------------------|